tikv/website/content/docs/5.1/deploy/configure/tikv-configuration-file.md

 ## storage.io-rate-limit

-Configuration items related to the I/O rate limiter.
+Configuration parameters related to I/O rate limiter.

 ### `max-bytes-per-sec`

-+ Limits the maximum I/O bytes that a server can write to or read from the disk (determined by the `mode` configuration item below) in one second.
++ Limits the maximum I/O bytes that a server can write to or read from the disk (determined by the `mode` configuration parameter below) in one second.
 When this limit is reached, TiKV prefers throttling background operations over foreground ones.
-The value of this configuration item should be set to the disk's optimal I/O bandwidth, for example, the maximum I/O bandwidth specified by your cloud disk vendor.
+The value of this configuration parameter should be set to the disk's optimal I/O bandwidth, for example, the maximum I/O bandwidth specified by your cloud disk vendor.
 When this configuration value is set to zero, disk I/O operations are not limited.
 + Default value: `"0MB"`

 ### `mode`